giellalt/giellalt.github.io/dicts/nds/fab.md

 Usage: `fab update PROJECT`

 The `update` command updates the dictionaries.
-Dictionaries are git repositories, managed by `gut`, and `fab` uses `gut`, as well as the configuration files to determine which dictionaries needs to be `pull`ed.
+It reads the config file for `PROJECT`, and uses `gut` to `git pull dict-*` on all `dict-xxx-yyy` that the config file has listed as dictionaries.

 ## compile